 - Kawaiaha’o Church – the oldest Christian church in Oahu, which is made out of slabs of coral.
 An interesting twist on the New England style gothic church.

-7. Take a one-day tour of the highlights of Oahu
+7. Take a circle-island tour

 8. Snorkel at Hanauma Bay

 Made famous in Elvis’ Blue Hawaii, stunning Hanauma Bay is teeming with fish, offering some of the best snorkelling in Oahu.
 You might even get lucky and spot sea turtles.
-It’s a great thing to do with kids in Oahu and is just 30 minutes away from Waikiki.
+It’s a great thing to do with kids and is just 30 minutes away from Waikiki.
 The slight snag is it’s very popular, so go early in the morning if you want a parking spot.
 Alternatively, you can take a tour.

 9. Visit the Dole Plantation